 Raise your hand if you know an indigenous American nut?
 Nope, not the squirrel, the nut.
-Yes you were correct when the sign flashed in your head saying ‘pecans’.
-At least, that’s what I heard once, that pecans are the only tree nut that was not brought here by settlers or others hoping to cultivate freely in the rich soil of this country.
-Regardless, pecans are delicious, nutrient-dense, versatile, and probably some other things that we will explore momentarily.
+Yes you were correct if the sign flashing in your head said pecans’.
+At least that’s what I heard, that pecans were one of the tree nuts that were not brought over by the early settlers or others hoping to cultivate freely in the rich soil of this country.
+Pecans are delicious, nutrient-dense and totally versatile!

 Ever heard of vitamin E?
 Yep, tucked right there between d and f, which I’m not sure what vitamin f is and that’s fine with me.
 Pecans are one of nature’s very best sources of vitamin E, partly due to their inclusion of multiple absorbable variations of it.
 This should be of interest if you have any desire to reduce free radicals, ward off macular degeneration and cataracts, and reduce your probability of cancer and diabetes.
 I’m not a doctor but if I was you would definitely receive a prescription for more pecans in your daily diet!

 So where do these incredible tree nuts grow?
 Thanks for asking!
 Around fifteen states in the south, basically California to Florida, commercially raise pecans for harvest.
 These are all varieties derived from the original wild pecans that grew here prior to colonization.
 While it takes up to ten years for a tree to produce a full harvest, once mature, pecan trees can continue to produce for up to one hundred more years!
 That’s a surprisingly efficient use of resources and land space.
 While the United States isn’t the only place on earth to produce pecans, we do account for approximately 80-percent of the annual global total.